Parralogic/AutoBackup/READme.txt

 an external drive to ntfs to be more versatile, it is practical.
 Please insert the drive that is going to be used to backup first, then run script.
-****Do not mount the drive or auto-mount the drive!
+****Do not mount the drive or auto-mount the drive! stop udisks2 if service is running, in terminal: systemctl stop udisks2
+#My setup is Arch linux with Kde Plasma 5.
+I did not need to stop that service.

 NOTE!: Do not delete the created "USB-INFO" file, unless you're going to use a different drive.
 Please edit the script and change the 6th line of the script to represent your path of this directory,